 The transfer portal also allowed college players to easily move to another school.
 This could impact the continuity of programs from year to year.
 Cal had always claimed they couldn’t recruit as well as other schools because of their high entrance standards.
 However, Stanford who had equally high standards had become a successful program so who knew.

 With these changes, I had no idea if Cal would ever be competitive moving forward.
-We had already let go of our adult dream to see Cal play in the Rose Bowl.
+We had already let go of our dream to see Cal play in the Rose Bowl.
 The Rose Bowl was now part of the college playoff system and no longer the traditional competition between the Big 10 and the Pac 12 we had grown up on.

 The 49ers had also re-surfaced as a title contender again.

-We had reveled in the glory years when they made their 5 Super Bowl runs when Montana, Rice, Young etc. had been gods, but they were long gone.
+We had basked in the glory years when they made their 5 Super Bowl runs when Montana, Rice, Young etc. had been gods, but they were long gone.

-They once again had a good defense and an effective offense, although their new “billionaires” stadium in Santa Clara was a horrible place to watch football and only the well-off could afford the tickets.
+They once again had a good defense and an effective offense, although their new “billionaires” stadium in Santa Clara was a horrible place to watch football.
+Only the well-off could afford the tickets.

 They had unexpectedly made it to the Super Bowl in 2020, but had lost after leading Kansas City in the fourth quarter.
 In spite of them doing better I didn’t have much faith in Kyle Shanahan as a coach.

 2022 dawned with no cultural stability in sight.
-It occurred to me I had been mapping out projects like the Vital Signs of Democracy meter/threat assessment portal and Xtopia that would shape this last chapter I was living into.
+I was mapping out projects like the Vital Signs of Democracy meter/threat assessment portal and Xtopia that hopefully would shape this last chapter I was living into.
 It remained to be seen if I was just writing this all up for future generations or whether I could find the funds to get them in the pipeline in my lifetime.
 As I kept saying, time would tell.

 What was also clear to me was that a 17 year chapter was coming to an end in Boulder.
-We had quite a run since I came off the Random 1 television series with Integral Life and Ken Wilber in the mix for most of it.
+We had quite a run since I came off the Random 1 television series.
+Running Integral Life and and working with Ken Wilber in the mix for most of it.
 We had done a lot of good work, gathered the Integral global community like never before and made sure Ken’s legacy was in place.
 I had also learned a lot about my own personal development which was reflected in the way I told stories now.
 I reasoned at my advanced age there was always something more I could do to get closer to my better angels.

 The pandemic lockdown had scattered the Integral community we were such a part of to the wind.
 The Integral Center that had been the focus of activities in Boulder was torn down to make way for condos.
 It seemed to me now that my path lay elsewhere and for the first time I questioned whether that continued to be in Boulder.